UniekLee/Blog/content/posts/2015-09-03-the-biker-and-the-beggar.md

 - Let's Get Vulnerable
 ---

-A few days ago I saw the perfect expression of how charity can destroy dignity, and how charity does not empower the poor.
+A few days ago I saw the perfect expression of how charity can destroy dignity, and how charity does not empower the poor.<!--more-->

 I had taken an offramp from the highway and was stopped at the traffic lights.
 There was a lady with a child, sitting on the side of the road, begging.
 A motor biker had also taken the same offramp and pulled up beside me.
 He looked over and saw the lady begging and reached into his pocket to grab some money.